omundy/learn-csharp-milestones/README.md

 1. Fork this repository (into your own Github account)
 1. Complete each task below inside the sample project included in this repository
 1. Check off each task as you complete it, creating files and adding content where prompted with ✏️ or  **??**
-1. Commit and push your work often
+1. Commit and push your work after each chapter
 1. After you finish, celebrate your C# proficiency! 🙌